allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 ### Build configuration

 Now when we have our script, it would be good to start WireMock before every test session and stop it afterwards.
-We can achieve this by adding pre- and post-actions for Test action that would run our script with correct parameters.
+We can achieve this by adding pre- and post-actions for Test action that would run the script with correct parameters.

 Assuming that *wiremock.sh* is placed in *WireMock* directory under *applicationUITests* our actions would look like
 this: